Our Guide to Chamonix in Savoie

 Alpine Charm

-Dominated by its majestic 15,700 peak, the town’s first establishment, offering a room for the night accompanied by a warm, hearty meal, opened in 1770.
-However, it was Napoleon who really opened the town up to mainstream appeal by sanctioning the building of safe rail and road access, and the town’s popularity grew even more.
+Dominated by its majestic 15,700-foot peak, the town’s first establishment, offering a room for the night accompanied by a warm, hearty meal, opened in 1770.
+However, it was Napoleon who really opened the town up to mainstream appeal by sanctioning the construction of safe rail and road access, and the town’s popularity grew further.
 The appeal of the city and its name was cemented in folklore with the arrival of the inaugural Winter Olympic Games in 1924.

 More Than Skiing